OUR NEXT FESTIVAL FINALE CONCERT WILL BE ON SATURDAY 5TH OCTOBER 2019

 J.S.Bach: Jesu, Joy of Man’s Desiring | Sleepers, Wake! | Sheep may safely graze

 Tickets: £20 reserved | £15 unreserved

 Download event poster Box Office opens in late May.

 About the performers

-For the Festival Consort, we have brought together an ensemble of top professionals.
-The Soprano soloist is Kirsty Hopkins who is a member of incomparable The Sixteen chamber choir and we also welcome the organist who has played at Last Night of the Proms on a number of occasions Richard Pearce.
+For the Festival Consort, in 2018 we brought together an ensemble of top professionals.
+The Soprano soloist was Kirsty Hopkins who is a member of incomparable The Sixteen chamber choir and we also welcomed the organist who has played at Last Night of the Proms on a number of occasions Richard Pearce.

 Dale Chambers, our festival director for more than 20 years, is a violist and performs with many of the major orchestras in the UK.
 As a conductor, he has directed a number of choirs including several of the Leith Hill Festival Choirs.
 As an educationalist, Dale has been chair of the European String Teachers Association (ESTA) and been involved in high profile outreach projects nurturing a love of string playing in primary school children.
 Read a full profile of Dale in the About Us page.

 “You also have to consider that he must have come across some spectacularly able choral singers and the result is he writes this firework of a piece.
 It has the most exuberantly decorative writing, way past anything you are likely to find in the Messiah.”

 About the composers and the work

 The centrepiece of this concert is Handel’s thrilling ‘Dixit Dominus’, one of his finest works – and one of his earliest – scored for five solo singers, chorus and instruments and written during his youthful years while he was living in Italy.
 Dating from 1707, it is famous for establishing the reputation of the dazzlingly gifted 22-year-old Mr Handel.